19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) Tax chargeable on the supply of goods referred to in subsection (1) shall (unless otherwise provided in regulations made under this section) be reduced to the tax charged as if the supply of such goods was for a consideration equal to the

-excess of A – B,

-where A

-is the consideration for which the goods are supplied; and
+where A is the consideration for which the goods are supplied; and

-B

-is the consideration for which the goods were acquired,
+B is the consideration for which the goods were acquired,

 and accordingly where there is no excess, the tax shall not be charged.